Activity Analysis: How to Determine OT Treatments

 • How do we as OT practitioners use this to progress the patient toward their goals vs one-off treatment interventions

-I am sharing a micro-video and resources from the OT Flourish Membership today that explains exactly how to do this in your own practice.
+I am sharing a micro-video and resources from the OT Accelerator today that explains exactly how to do this in your own practice.

-Activity analysis defined as the process used by OT practitioners which “addresses the typical demands of an activity, the range of skills involved in its performance, and the various cultural meanings that might be ascribed to it” (Crepeau, Cohn, & Boyt Schell, 2003, p.192).
+Activity analysis in occupational therapy is like our trusty toolkit.
+It’s a systematic process we use to understand and evaluate the activities people engage in during their daily lives.
+Think of it as peeling back the layers of an occupational puzzle to uncover the essential elements.
+Or, more professionally, the activity analysis occupational therapy definition is the process used by OT practitioners which “addresses the typical demands of an activity, the range of skills involved in its performance, and the various cultural meanings that might be ascribed to it” (Crepeau, Cohn, & Boyt Schell, 2003, p.192).

-So in order to get creative, client centered and occupation based, activity is the most important thing to breaking down what we need to be addressing with the patient from a holistic perspective.
+So in order to get creative, client centered and occupation based, this is the most important thing we need to be doing in order to break down the task and figure out what we need to be addressing with the patient from a holistic perspective.

 • Is it dynamic balance?